Eppu/gearlist/README.md

 <br>
 Gearlist is currently in development, and commits to the main branch will most likely include breaking changes.
 Please proceed with caution.
 The API structure is still under work too, so the endpoints will change in the future.
+I only work on this project when I have the time to do so, which is unfortunately very little these days.

 ---